 You are family Cuba Explorer staff meet and greet guests upon arrival at your Cuban airport.
 We return you to the airport for departure following your tour.
 Cuban airport-hotel transfers are included in your travel package.
 If you are arriving early or departing later than scheduled tour days, we help with airport-hotel transfers for the cost of a taxi.

 Cubans welcome gifts, however small.
 Gift giving is an island tradition.

 We have a list of suggested gifts for Cubans, things most needed during these difficult times.

-You’re bringing gifts – not donations On arrival, if Cuban customs asked about items you intend to leave behind, describe them as gifts.
+You’re bringing gifts.
+Do not describe them as donations.
+On arrival, if Cuban customs asks about items you intend to leave behind, describe them as gifts.
 The word donation raises concerns because, in the past, bad people brought harmful things into Cuba disguised as donations.